shebang-software/devtoberfest-2024/PRESENTATION.md

 - ALTERNATIVE SOLUTION?
 Create an association, and normalize it with a view
   - this changes the name of the entity
   - this means maintaining view fields
+- any other waffle we can think off